Ziv-Barber/library-boilerplate/README.md

 - Select your new project and click setting.
 - You MUST configure a token or [semantic-release](https://github.com/semantic-release/semantic-release) will not be able to commit changes:
   - Create a new token (see [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) how to do it).
+  - Permissions needed in the github token:
+    - repo:
+      - repo:status
+      - repo_deployment
+      - public_repo
+    - admin:org:
+      - read:org
+    - admin:repo_hook:
+      - write:repo_hook
+    - user:
+      - user:email
   - In your Travis-CI project setting, go to the environment settings section and add a new environment variable with the name 'GH_TOKEN' and the generated token as the data.
 - To test everything just push something into github and it should update everything automatic!

+Allow doing npm publish automatically by [semantic-release](https://github.com/semantic-release/semantic-release):

+- You need a npm token (see [here](https://docs.npmjs.com/getting-started/working_with_tokens#how-to-create-new-tokens)) and add it as the NPM_TOKEN environment variable to Travis-CI like you did with the GH_TOKEN for github.
+- Update the release section in package.json and add '@semantic-release/npm' to both 'publishConfig' and 'verifyConditions'.

 <a name="features"></a>
 ## Features: ##